AsmSafone/VideoPlayerBot/README.md

 2. `API_HASH` : User Account Telegram API_HASH, get it from my.telegram.org
 3. `BOT_TOKEN` : Your Telegram Bot Token, get it from @Botfather XD
 4. `SESSION_STRING` : Pyrogram Session String of User Account, get it from [@genStr robot](http://t.me/genStr_robot) or [![genStr](https://img.shields.io/badge/repl.it-genStr-yellowgreen)](https://repl.it/@AsmSafone/genStr)
-5. `CHAT_ID` : ID of Channel/Group where the bot will works or stream videos.
+5. `CHAT_ID` : ID of Channel/Group where the bot will stream videos (for multiple chats seperated by space).
 6. `AUTH_USERS` : ID of Users who can use Admins commands (for multiple users seperated by space).
 7. `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
 Leave it blank if you do not need this feature.